 It’s critical to grasp precisely what to do next when marriages fail.
 Your marriage’s failure is the only valid ground for granting you a divorce.
-The blog discusses what has to be done if someone wants divorce within 3 months of marriage.
+The blog discusses what has to be done if someone wants a divorce within 3 months of marriage.

 It is devastating for a marriage if the two partners begin to drift apart and choose their separate paths north and south, especially if those paths lead to the courtroom for divorce within 3 months of marriage.
 The husband-wife relationship often deteriorates to the point that the majority of instances wind up in court as contentious divorce proceedings.